hpcoloma/PP4-Tech-Tackles/README.md

 #### USER STORIES

+Tech Tackles project uses a [Kanban Board](https://github.com/users/hpcoloma/projects/10) to manage and track progress throughout the development cycle.
+The Kanban board visualizes work stages, from initial backlog through to completed tasks, facilitating efficient task management and smooth workflow.
+This approach allows me to prioritize tasks, track progress, and ensure that all features and improvements are delivered in a timely manner.

 - **As a User:**
   - I want to register for an account so that I can submit and track support tickets.
   - I want to log in to my account, so that I can access the IT Support Ticketing System.